 Did you miss one of the Center for Latin American Studies' many events, outings and lectures?
-Scroll down to see what our department has been up to!
+Scroll down to see what our department was up to in 2015 and 2016!

 11/3/2016 - In Case you Missed It: 12th Annual Tinker Symposium